Quick summary

 Education

-Estimate how long a lesson, article, or study note will take to read using word count and pace.
+Estimate how long text will take to read using word count and reading speed, with examples for study and articles.

 More guides